Solar Hot Water Systems Explained

 Solar hot water systems will help your family to reduce their greenhouse gas emissions, and they should also help you to save a lot of energy in the home.
 Most solutions use two different types of collectors for solar hot water.
 They are called flat plate collectors, and evacuated tubes.
 Both collectors are suitable for either roof mounted or split system installations.
 If you are a frost prone area, a frost valve will need to be installed on your flat plate collector, this prevents the copper tubing inside the collector splitting and eventually leaking.
 Evacuated tubes are an excellent choice for frost prone locations and do not require a frost valve.
 Which panel is more efficient?
 This depends on the size of the flat plate panels and the number of evacuated tubes.
 The bigger the flat plate collector and the bigger the number of evacuated tubes, the bigger and better the efficiency.

 How do flat plate collectors work?

-If the tank is on the ground (known as a split system installation), the hot water is transferred to the storage tank.
+If the tank is on the ground (known as a split system installation), the hot water is transferred to the storage tank via a circulation pump.
 You can then access the water from your taps and benefit from the heat without having to use vast quantities of electricity and gas like you would with traditional solutions.

 More affordable than evacuated tubes

-Flat plate collectors are less expensive to purchase compared to the alternative because they use cheaper materials and construction methods.
+Flat plate collectors are less expensive to purchase compared to the alternative because they are cheaper to manufacture.
 That said, the price difference between the two options decreases every single year, and so it’s always sensible to consider both solutions before making your decision.

 Simple to install and use

-Flat plate collectors use a single absorber sheet placed between glass and a layer of insulation.
+Flat plate collectors use an absorber sheet placed between glass and a layer of insulation.
 The design is about as simple as it can be, and installing the device shouldn’t take more than a couple of hours for most professionals.

 It doesn’t take a rocket scientist to work out where these devices get their name.
-Flat plate collectors have a shallow profile, and that means they’re often unnoticeable from the street, and there is no need to stress about wind resistance.
+Flat plate collectors have a shallow profile, and that means they’re often unnoticeable from the street.

 Easy to maintain